Latest version of the app available: 2.9.0

 For further information about tokens, refer to the next paragraph.
 If you have enough tokens to proceed, press Continue.
 If you need more tokens in order to continue creating your app, you can select Get Tokens, which will open the Communication Center.
 When you reach the Communication Center, contact your Customer Experience Manager, requesting him or her to provide you with new tokens.

 Tokens are used in order to create a new branded mobile app.
 You can buy them through your Customer Success Manager.
 Once you have bought them, they are associated with your account.
 To know how many available tokens you have, you can contact the Customer Success Team (if your plan includes this option) or you can start creating a new app (the number of available tokens is shown in the New Branded Mobile App pop up box).
 Every time you create a new app, tokens are automatically scaled down.
-Please note that you only need a new token if you want to publish your branded app or if you want to change the name of your app and then republish it.
+Please note that you only need a new token if you want to publish your branded app.
 You don’t need a new token when you update your app.